|

 where

-is infinitesimal.
-The representation is
+infinitesimal.
+The representation is given by:

 ![]() |